Ergodic properties of subcritical multitype Galton-Watson processes: Proofs

 and the proof is complete. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:stationary}] First assume that the unique stationary distribution $\pi$ provided by Theorem \ref{thm:irreducibility} has finite $r$-th moment and consider an arbitrary type $j$ that does not die out.
-Then there exists a state $\bx^*\in\cC$ whose $j$-th component is not zero.
-(To see this start the process from an arbitrary fixed $\bx\in\cC$.
-Since type $j$ does not die out the process can reach such a state $\bx^*$ in finitely many steps with positive probability.)
-By starting the process with the stationary distribution the variable $\bX_1$ has $r$-th moment
+\begin{proof}[Proof of Theorem \ref{thm:stationary}] First, assume that the stationary distribution $\pi$ has finite moment of order $\alpha$, and consider an arbitrary type $i$ that does not die out.
+Then, there exists a state $\bx\in\cC$ whose $i$-th component is not zero.
+If the initial distribution of the process is set to the stationary distribution $\pi$, then